bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 ### Ruff
 A verb synonym of trump.
-> Declarer led a heart and ruffed it.

 > You can give your partner a ruff, but you can't give your partner a trump.